The Grand Duchy of Lithuania

 Why the Grand Duchy Still Matters

 The legacy of the Grand Duchy of Lithuania is very much alive.
-Vilnius Old Town, which Gediminas began building, is now a UNESCO World Heritage Site.
+Vilnius Old Town, grown from the political centre that emerged under Gediminas, is now a UNESCO World Heritage Site.
 Gediminas Tower stands on the same hill where, according to legend, the iron wolf appeared in his dream.
 The name Vytautas is carried by schools, streets, and public squares across the country.
 Grunwald Day on 15 July is marked every year.

 In modern Lithuanian life, the Grand Duchy period is remembered with genuine pride.
 This was the time when a small people had a great state and left a real mark on European history.
 That pride is completely understandable, and well-founded.